So you wake up to the sound of an annoying alarm, you’re dead tired, and you just feel out of sorts. Sounds like you?

 Use Body Scanning

 When you wake up, get in the habit of scanning your body.
 Is there any tension in your body?
 Feeling out of sorts is negative energy held in the body.
-Recognize tension as negative energy and start to know exactly the intensity of this by scoring it on a scale of 1–10 (with 1 being very low negative energy and 10 being major negative energy).
+Recognize tension as negative energy.
+Begin to rate the intensity by scoring tension on a scale, 1 being very low negative energy and 10 being major negative energy.

 Having established where you are on the scale, do the following:

-Remember a time when you were at your best (on a positive energy scale of 1–10, choose a time when you would give a high score of at least an 8), and visualize it, feeling warm and peaceful.
-Notice your breathing, changing your breathing rate is very powerful, as this changes the tension in the body, and start to inhale on 6 counts and exhale on 6.
+Remember a time when you were at your best.
+That might be a time when you would give a high score of at least an 8.
+Visualize it, feeling warm and peaceful.
+Notice your breathing.
+Changing your breathing rate is very powerful as this changes the tension in the body.
+Start to inhale on 6 counts and exhale on 6.
 Do this for the time that it takes you to get out of the bathroom and get dressed.

 Smile and look up with your eyes to the ceiling and keep them there with the smile for at least 30 seconds.
 Sounds crazy – try it once, try it every day!